-I learned some really interesting and unexpected facts about Luxembourg when Laura and I visited to see the Christmas markets this year.
+I learned some really interesting and unexpected facts about Luxembourg when I visited to see the Christmas markets this year.
 Even though it’s located in western Europe, it had a lot of its own characteristics which set it apart from neighboring countries.
 Here are some of the things you can expect when you visit Luxembourg yourself.

 Luxembourg is Very Expensive

 The first observation I made when I landed was quite unexpected.
 I knew there were several really expensive countries around Europe, such as Switzerland, Sweden, Norway, Iceland and Denmark; I didn’t realize Luxembourg fit in the same category.
-I certainly didn’t budget for what we found there.
+I certainly didn’t budget for what I found there.
 Meals were comparable to what you’d expect to pay at a touristy restaurant in London, Prague or Rome, but prices in Luxembourg aren’t for tourists.

 The minimum wage in Luxembourg is over $13 an hour, and the average monthly salary is around $5,500!
 The real estate and cost of food directly reflect this.
 The average rent for an apartment in town is around $2,500 per month, and the average meal is about $20.
-My saving grace during my visit were the sausages at the Christmas markets.
-These ranged from $4-$6.50 depending on the flavor and size you get and were also really delicious – so much so that we ate one for nearly every meal.
+My saving graces during my visit were the sausages at the Christmas markets.
+These ranged from $4-$6.50 depending on the flavor and size you get and were also really delicious – so much so that I ate one for nearly every meal.
 Otherwise, about the only other place to eat on a budget are kebab shops.

 I was surprised to see that gas was cheaper than in surrounding countries.
 The Berchem service station, located just a few miles south of the city center, is the largest gas station in Europe, serving up to 25,000 customers per day.
 Now I understand why my trans-Europe Flixbuses always pass through Luxembourg.